jfblier/cl2j.Repository/README.md

 }
 ```

-The class receive, by Dependency Injection, the `IDataStore`.
+The class receive, by Dependency Injection, the `IDataStoreList`.
 The ExecuteAsync method insert colors, retreive all the colors inserted, modify the black color value and remove the magenta color.

 A file named `colors.json` was created: